 We claim the name Christian because we’re profoundly shaped by the life, death and resurrection of Jesus Christ.
 We may all have different styles of fleshing out the gospel but have a standard in Jesus Christ, who is at the center of our faith and life together.
 Following the way of Jesus Christ entails a process of call, conversion, and celebration rooted in love that makes the church more than an institution, social service organization, or fellowship gathering.

 WORSHIP, STUDY, SERVICE AND RELATIONSHIPS

-These are core practices for spiritual formation and living a Christian life of relevance and integrity.
+These are core practices for growth as a disciple of Jesus Christ and living a Christian life of relevance and integrity.
 Christian communities the world over practice these essential habits in settings from great cathedrals to secret house churches.
 Rooted in the early church and Jewish ways of practicing faith and life, these activities are part of what characterize one holy, catholic and apostolic church.
-You’ll find vibrant examples at First Presbyterian in spirit-filled worship, robust education, strong mission efforts and engaging community.
+You’ll find vibrant examples at First Presbyterian in spirit-filled worship, robust faith formation opportunities, strong mission efforts and engaging community.

 FOR THE COMMON GOOD OF THE COMMUNITY AND THE WORLD